First Congregational Church of Stratford is an active member church of the United Church of Christ (UCC).

 The United Church of Christ is born, embracing a rich variety of spiritual traditions and believers of African, Asian, Pacific, Latin American, Native American and European descent.

-The UCC’s Office of Communication organizes churches to protest an imposed news blackout on the growing civil rights movements and wins in Federal court a ruling that the airwaves are public, not private property.
+The UCC’s Office of Communication organizes churches to protest an imposed news blackout on the growing civil rights movements and wins in Federal court with a ruling that the airwaves are public, not private property.

 A UCC church ordains the first openly gay person as a minister in a mainline Protestant denomination.
 The UCC campaigns for equal rights for homosexual citizens and calls on congregations to welcome gay, lesbian and bisexual members.